Undergraduate Courses

 This is a three-credit course offered for well-qualified seniors, graduate students, and engineering professionals and practitioners.
 This is an introductory text and will be supplemented with material on many everyday reliability engineering problems e.g. root cause analysis.
 The course will make use of Minitab™ software.
 The scope of this course includes: (1) failure distributions, (2) failure rate models and reliability concepts, (3) reliability systems and state-space models, (4) accelerated testing, (5) repair process and availability, (6) Bayesian reliability estimates, (7) case studies.
 May be convened with SIE 508.

-SIE 410A: Human Factors and Ergonomics in Design
+SIE 410A: Human Factors & Ergonomics in Design

 Consideration of human characteristics in the requirements for design of systems, organizations, facilities and products to enable human-centered design which considers human abilities, limitations and acceptance.